 An easy-to-read gauge that enables you to have evenly smoked food.
 Let us open the door to barbeque all foods from brisket to ribs and vegetables while using the Dyna-Glo meat Smoker.

-- It has got a large capacity of about 1176 square inches of total cooking space with 25-pounds capacity per grate.
+- It has got a large capacity of about 1176 square inches of total cooking space with a 25-pounds capacity per grate.

 - Easy to clean the smoker starting from the removable ash collector.

 - A temperature gauge enables one to monitor the temperatures in the smoking area.